keyichen313/Reading_Notes/tool_kit.md

 - make change

-- on your computer top bar, chose File->Save (unless you set it to Auto Save already)
+- on your computer top bar, chose Fil->Save (unless you set it to Auto Save already)

 - type in your local VS Code's Terminal: git status if it is red color, then you need to save it again by doing git add .; if it is green color, it is already saved successfully.